 To build the console table legs:

 You’ll need 4 x legs that are 100mm wide and 763mm long cut at a 13° angle and 2 x horizontal support pieces that are 100mm wide and 1108mm long also cut at a 13° angle.

 To build the console top:

-We’ve included both options in this tutorial so just choose the one that works best for you.
+We’ve included both options in this tutorial, so choose the one that works best for you.

 You’ll need 3 pieces that are 14cm wide and 140cm long to make the top.
-These three individual pieces will be joined together with some pocket holes in the next step.
+These three pieces will be joined with some pocket holes in the next step.

 If you are using thinner timber to build the console top, we recommend adding a couple of centimetres to the overall size of the top.
 When glueing the timber together, it can be difficult to get it to align perfectly.
 By making it slightly larger, you can then trim it to the correct size when the glue has dried giving you perfect edges.

 Drill The Pocket Holes & Assemble The Top

 To join the individual pieces of the DIY console table top together, we used pocket holes.